dgasmith/opt_einsum/docs/getting_started/backends.md

 it uses, since finding the contraction path only relies on getting the shape attribute of each array supplied.
 It can perform the underlying tensor contractions with various libraries.
-In fact, any library that provides a :func:`~numpy.tensordot` and :func:`~numpy.transpose` implementation can perform most normal contractions.
+In fact, any library that provides a `numpy.tensordot` and `~numpy.transpose` implementation can perform most normal contractions.
-While more special functionality such as axes reduction is reliant on a :func:`~numpy.einsum` implementation.
+While more special functionality such as axes reduction is reliant on a `numpy.einsum` implementation.

 !!! note
     For a contraction to be possible without using a backend einsum, it must